 For the last 5 years, Mukhtar Dzhakishev has been kept in detention facilities and prisons.
 Human rights activists fear for his fate, given the disturbing information regarding his health condition and the substantial timeremaining until the end of his prison term.
 According to the doctor and human rights activist Bakhyt Tumenova, Mukhtar Dzhakishev needs constant medical supervision, medication, good quality sleep and a tailored approach to managing physical stress.

-The Open Dialog Foundation hereby underlines that the conditions of Dzhakishev’s detention in the remote colony of Karaganda Province pose a threat to his life.
+The Open Dialogue Foundation hereby underlines that the conditions of Dzhakishev’s detention in the remote colony of Karaganda Province pose a threat to his life.
 On 16 April, 2014, Deputy Chairman of the CCES, Zhanat Keshubayev reported that Dzhakishev was “satisfied” with the conditions in the colony.
 However, due to existing tacit prison rules, Mukhtar Dzakishev cannot openly express his dissatisfaction with the conditions of his detention or report mistreatment.
 Kazakhstan’s penitentiary system is closed and the administration of the colony can place a prisoner under even more intolerable conditions in retaliation for his criticism.

 - To provide Mukhtar Dzhakishev with timely and appropriate medical care, provide him with all conditions of detention as recommended by the doctors, as well as with the possibility of examination by independent qualified doctors of his choosing.